CyberFlameGO/svnpython/Doc/library/pkgutil.rst

        d = os.path.dirname(sys.modules[package].__file__)
        data = open(os.path.join(d, resource), 'rb').read()

-   If the package cannot be located or loaded, or it uses a :pep:`302` loader which does not support :func:`get_data`, then None is returned.
+   If the package cannot be located or loaded, or it uses a PEP 302 loader which does not support :func:`get_data`, then None is returned.